uschouhan/appium-mcp/README.md

 This example demonstrates a complete e-commerce checkout flow that can be automated using MCP Appium's intelligent locator generation and test creation capabilities.

 ## 🙌 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss any changes.

-## 📄 License

-This project is licensed under the Apache-2.0.
-See the [LICENSE](LICENSE) file for details.